 It seems like Tesla is inescapable in the news today.
-In addition to the current car lineup of the Model S, Model X, and Model 3, there are now substantiated rumors and reports of a new vehicle coming down the pipeline: the Tesla Model Y.
+In addition to the current car lineup of the Model S, Model X, and Model 3, there is now a new vehicle coming down the pipeline: the Tesla Model Y.

 Following the news of Tesla’s acquisition of U.S. solar installer giant SolarCity, the world has been keeping a close eye on Elon Musk and his two prosperous clean energy ventures.
 Tesla and SolarCity, electric cars and solar panels – a two-front war waged against grid reliance and energy dependence.
 In 2019, Musktopia is both expanding and constricting as two of the tech entrepreneur’s five companies are joining forces around one common goal: decimating your carbon footprint.

 If you’re looking into installing solar, one of the biggest questions will be what size your solar panel system should be.
 It’s common practice to install enough panels to cover as close to 100 percent of your electricity needs as possible, as this is how you’ll maximize your savings.
 But, is there any benefit to oversizing your solar panel system to generate more electricity than you need?
 For most people, the answer is no; but, there are certainly situations in which it’s a good idea to install a larger system than you currently need.
 Read on to learn why you should and should not oversize your solar panel system.

 Solar Power International (SPI) showcased countless advancements in photovoltaic panel technology, storage solutions, and many more segments of the solar industry.
 Here are the best and most innovative gadgets we saw this year in Anaheim.